jesgadiaz/BFF/README.md

 # Burning Farthest-First algorithm
 # An approximation algorithm for the graph burning problem
-This repository contains a Python implementation of the 'burning greedy permutation' algorithm.
+This repository contains a Python implementation of the 'burning farthest-first' algorithm.
 The approximation factor of this algorithm is 3-2/b(G).

 ## Running the algorithm